ivycat/ivycat-ajax-testimonials/ivycat-ajax-testimonials/readme.txt

 == Changelog ==

 = 1.2.2 =
-* Fixed errors in pulling testimonials via Ajax.
+* Fixed errors in pulling testimonials via AJAX.
 * Addes shortcode features in the sidebar widget

 = 1.2 =